services - script writing

 We work on our own unique model of dynamic script writing where we take three broad approaches:

-- Creative scripting where we ensure the content is as engaging as it can be.
+- Creative scripting - where we ensure the content is as engaging to the relevant student demographic as it can be.

-- ELT scripting where we ensure the content is appropriate and language is graded to the correct level.
+- ELT scripting - where we ensure the content is appropriate for age and territory and language is correctly graded.

 We often find that the focus is skewed too far towards ELT scripting, and in our experience it’s more than possible to keep the strong pedagogical strands that you get from focussed ELT writing, whilst also ensuring that the scripts are appropriately designed for the production and crammed full of creative and engaging content to have huge appeal to the target demographic.

 We have extensive experience in preparing scripts for global territories and understand the care that must be taken for more conservative emerging markets.

 Scripting and storytelling is at the heart of everything we produce, as a great story told in the right way can bring any learning experience to life.
 We incorporate exciting narratives, comedy, conflict, tension, drama and authentic spoken discourse as tools to engage a global audience.
 Scripting in an imaginative way can have a transformatory effect on ELT listening materials, which we’ve spoken about at IATEFL, and we strongly believe that a great ELT script doesn’t have to simply be a means to model and examine target language, but with a bit of thought and imagination can be so much more.

 We have been scripting audio and video content for over 20 years.
 Prior to founding Creative Listening, James worked on scripts for a number of commercial audio tours, mostly notably The Guardian and Time Out’s promotional and interactive tours for the Warner Bros films ‘Sweeney Todd’ and ‘Sherlock Holmes’.
 He was also the scriptwriter and producer behind the critically acclaimed Soundmap.co.uk.